Natim/imt-digiposte-woleet/README.rst

 Install and run
 ---------------

-First of all `get an Oauth Bearer Token from Digiposte`_.
+First of all get an Oauth Bearer Token from Digiposte.

 Get your ``client_id`` and ``client_secret`` from Digiposte.